Kraigie/nostrum/docs/static/Events.md

  1. Shard looks to see what type of event it is, only dispatch events are sent to the producer.

- 2. If the event is a `Dispatch`, the payload is converted to a an atom-keyed map.
+ 2. If the event is a `Dispatch`, the payload is converted to an atom-keyed map.
  This is done because over ETF (which Nostrum uses), map keys are sometimes binaries and sometimes strings, making it a real headache.
 Additionally, with atom keys, we can use the `Map.key` notation.
 This is normally considered unsafe